wrr/drop/README.md

 ```

 Drop TOML configuration files specify which files should be exposed
 from your home dir to Drop environments home dirs.
-Config files that
+Files should in
-you expose to Drop should in most cases be exposed read-only.
-This is
+most cases be exposed read-only.
+This is because sandboxed programs
-because sandboxed programs shouldn't be able to write to any files
+shouldn't be able to write to any files that are executed outside of a
-that are executed outside of a sandbox (such as bash configs):
+sandbox (such as bash configs):

 ```console
 (drop)alice@shodan:~/code/web-app$ echo "evil command" >> ~/.bashrc